CadQuery/cadquery/doc/intro.rst

 ========================================

-CadQuery is inspired by `jQuery <http://www.jquery.com>`_, a popular framework that revolutionized web development involving javascript.
+CadQuery is inspired by `jQuery <http://www.jquery.com>`_, a popular framework that revolutionized web development involving JavaScript.

-CadQuery is for 3D CAD what jQuery is for javascript.
+CadQuery is for 3D CAD what jQuery is for JavaScript.
 If you are familiar with how jQuery works, you will probably recognize several jQuery features that CadQuery uses:

     * A fluent API to create clean, easy to read code